The incredible story behind the invention of conveyor belt sushi

 Secondly, he had to determine the correct speed to move the plates.

 Too fast, and they would fly off the side.
-Too slow, and they would anger impatient customers.
+Too slow, and hungry customers would get impatient.

 Then, he had to work out how to get the belt to go around corners.